loicrouchon/symly/README.md

 ./gradlew clean build installDist
 ```

-This will install the application locally in the `./build/install/linky/`.
+This will install the application locally in the `./build/install/symly/`.
 The application can be run
-using `./build/install/linky/bin/linky <ARGS>` or using `./build/install/linky/bin/linky.bat` on windows.
+using `./build/install/symly/bin/symly <ARGS>` or using `./build/install/symly/bin/symly.bat` on windows.

 ```
-> ./build/install/linky/bin/linky
+> ./build/install/symly/bin/symly

-Usage: linky [-hv] [COMMAND]
+Usage: symly [-hv] [COMMAND]
-linky create links
+symly create links
   -h, --help      Prints this help message and exits -v, --verbose   Be verbose.
 Commands: